-The types of technologies affecting the food industry have evolved over time.
-From mechanized tractors and implements to diesel trucks to flash freezing, food technology has moved on to become high-tech.
-Today, computerization also has made marked changes in the food industry: Electronic data interchange ensures that inventories and shipments are well managed so your local grocer doesn’t run out of the products that are selling quickly.
+The types of technologies affecting the food industry have evolved significantly over time.
+From mechanized tractors, agricultural technology has moved on to become high-tech.
+Today, computerization has made marked changes in food distribution: Electronic data interchange ensures that inventories and shipments are well managed so your local grocer doesn’t run out of the products that are selling quickly.
 Point-of-sale systems at the cash register capture minute-by-minute sales data.
 Biotechnology is making sweeping changes at the ground level—in seed stocks and agricultural animal health.
 In fact, gradual genetic improvement of grain seeds like rice and wheat, combined with better fertilizers and other technologies, created a “green revolution,” enabling nations like China and India to go from agonizingly underfed populations to a large degree of food self-sufficiency.
 Now, genetically modified seeds are gaining ground with the promise of crops that not only resist insects and have extremely high yields per acre, but also produce high levels of desirable nutrients and vitamins.

 American food processors are dramatically altering their strategies to serve consumers who are concerned about better nutrition and fewer sugars and fats in their foods.
 Many chain restaurants are likewise seeing excellent sales from lower-calorie foods.
 McDonald’s’ soaring success with salads is an excellent example.
 Snack food makers are likewise offering more and more reduced fat items.